Danon Decile

-Danon Decile (ダノンデサイル; foaled April 6, 2021) is a Japanese thoroughbred racehorse who won the 2024 Japanese Derby and the 2025 Dubai Sheema Classic.
+Danon Decile (ダノンデサイル, Danon Desairu) is a Japanese thoroughbred racehorse who won the 2024 Japanese Derby and the 2025 Dubai Sheema Classic.
 He won the JRA Award for Best Three-Year-Old Colt in 2024.

 Background

 Danon Decile was foaled at Shadai Farm in Chitose, Hokkaido on April 6, 2021.
 He was bought by Danox, the asset management company of Mitsuhiro Noda, at the 2022 JRHA Select Sale Yearling Session for 135 million yen.

 Danon Decile was later put in the stable of Shogo Yasuda at Ritto Training Center.

 Racing career

-2023: Two year old season
+2023: two year old season

 Danon Decile debuted at a newcomer race for 2-year olds held at Tokyo Racecourse over a course of 1600m on October 9, where he came in fourth behind Fabulous Star.
 The horse won his first race at a maiden race on October 28 held at Kyoto Racecourse over a course of 1800m.
 Danon Decile finished the season off in November 25's Kyoto Nisai Stakes, his first graded race, where he placed in the rear of the pack throughout the race before catching up to take the lead, only to finish fourth behind Shin Emperor.